sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 Creation of the *New Project ticket* is as simple as:

 * providing the name of the library in the ticket’s subject,
-* naming the groupId you want to use for distributing the library (make sure it is matching the root package of your code).
-Sonatype provides you with additional hints on choosing the right groupId for publishing your library in [Choosing your coordinates guide][sonatype-coordinates].
+* naming the groupId for distributing the library (make sure it matches the root package of your code).
+Sonatype provides additional hints on choosing the right groupId for publishing your library in [Choosing your coordinates guide][sonatype-coordinates].
 * providing the SCM and Project URLs to the source code and homepage of the